Suhassable/AlterAssignment/README.md

 - Make sure your MongoDB connection string and OpenAI API key are securely stored (e.g., via environment variables or Secret Manager)
 - Service accounts need proper access to GCS and Cloud Run
 - You can extend the embeddings logic by modifying `triggers.js`
+- You can use data proc clusters for function-2 which handle data cleaning and loading it into database and user segmentation